Twenty-first Amendment to the United States Constitution: State and local control

-The second section bans the importation of alcohol in violation of state or territorial law.

-This has been interpreted to give states essentially absolute control over alcoholic beverages, and many U.S. states still remained "dry" (with state prohibition of alcohol) long after its ratification.

 Mississippi was the last state to remain entirely dry.
 In August 1966, 19 of Mississippi's counties voted to legalize alcohol.
 Kansas continued to prohibit public bars until 1987.
 Many states now delegate the authority over alcohol granted to them by this Amendment to their municipalities or counties (or both).

 Court rulings

-Section 2 has been the source of every Supreme Court ruling directly addressing Twenty-first Amendment issues.

 Early rulings suggested that Section 2 enabled states to legislate with exceptionally broad constitutional powers.
 In State Board of Equalization v.
 Young's Market Co., the Supreme Court recognized that "Prior to the Twenty-first Amendment it would obviously have been unconstitutional" for a state to require a license and fee to import beer anywhere within its borders.
 First, the Court held that Section 2 abrogated the right to import intoxicating liquors free of a direct burden on interstate commerce, which otherwise would have been unconstitutional under the Commerce Clause before passage of the Twenty-first Amendment.
 In its second holding, the Court rejected an equal protection claim because "A classification recognized by the Twenty-first Amendment cannot be deemed forbidden by the Fourteenth."
-Over time, the Court has significantly curtailed this initial interpretation.

 In Craig v.
 Boren (1976), the Supreme Court found that analysis under the Equal Protection Clause of the Fourteenth Amendment had not been affected by the passage of the Twenty-first Amendment.
 Although the Court did not specify whether the Twenty-first Amendment could provide an exception to any other constitutional protections outside of the Commerce Clause, it acknowledged "the relevance of the Twenty-first Amendment to other constitutional provisions becomes increasingly doubtful".
 Likewise, it has been held that Section 2 of the Twenty-first Amendment does not affect the Supremacy Clause or the Establishment Clause.
-Larkin v.
-Grendel's Den, Inc., 459 U.S. 116, 122, n.
-5 (1982).
 However, the Craig v.
 Boren Court did distinguish two characteristics of state laws permitted by the Amendment, which otherwise might have run afoul of the Constitution.
 The constitutional issues in each centered or touched upon: (1) "importation of intoxicants, a regulatory area where the State's authority under the Twenty-first Amendment is transparently clear"; and (2) "purely economic matters that traditionally merit only the mildest review under the Fourteenth Amendment".
 As to the Dormant Commerce Clause in particular, the Court clarified that, while not a pro tanto repeal, the Twenty-First Amendment nonetheless "primarily created an exception to the normal operation of the Commerce Clause".